-A preponderance of the faculty have come to the conclusion that the Department needs to hire by building on strategically-identified areas of strength rather than simply filling sub-disciplinary holes.
+The faculty have come to the conclusion that the Department needs to hire by building on strategically-identified areas of strength rather than simply filling sub- disciplinary holes.
 This is, in large part, how the three priority areas mentioned above were identified.

 Two research/teaching faculty positions were filled effective July 2020.
 These positions, in the areas of production economics and marketing/consumer demand economics, replace two retirements.
 Two other positions vacated by retirement were lost due to budget cuts.
+A search is currently ongoing to fill an Extension faculty position that was vacated due to failure to achieve promotion and tenure.

-8. Develop a strategic Extension plan to address the ever changing rural communities and Kentucky agriculture, including programs and personnel (e.g. farm finance, ag law, policy, natural resources, sustainability).
+8. Develop a strategic Extension plan to address the ever-changing rural communities and Kentucky agriculture, including programs and personnel (e.g. farm finance, ag law, policy, natural resources, sustainability).

 While perhaps not quite a "strategic Extension plan," the Extension faculty in 2017 did develop a set of "talking points and actionable items" as part of the process of hiring a new Chair.
 Extension priorities and coordination of effort are discussed at regularly scheduled monthly Extension faculty meetings.
-Two recent points of emphasis have been the need for more graduate student involvement in Extension and the need for enterprise-level data from the Kentucky Farm Business Management (KFBM) program.
+A recent point of emphasis has been the need for more graduate student training in, and experience with, Extension programming.